Cincinnati Kidnapping Defense Lawyer

 When you are facing serious criminal charges, remember that you are not alone.
 A team of experienced Cincinnati criminal lawyers can help you protect your legal rights and fight for your freedom.

-The team at Suhre & Associates, LLC includes a former police officer and former prosecutors.
+The team at Suhre & Associates DUI and Criminal Defense Lawyers includes a former police officer and former prosecutors.
 We have over 100 years of combined experience.
 We use this valuable insight into the tactics the other side will use against you to give you the best legal defense possible.

 Principal lawyer Joe Suhre alone has 5 years of law enforcement experience and 19 years of experience as a criminal defense lawyer.
 Suhre has been recognized numerous times as a Super Lawyer in Cincinnati.

 Do not give up hope.
-Contact the aggressive Cincinnati kidnapping defense lawyers at Suhre & Associates, LLC today to begin your defense.
+Contact the aggressive Cincinnati kidnapping defense lawyers at Suhre & Associates DUI and Criminal Defense Lawyers today to begin your defense.
 We will fight to protect your rights and freedom!

 What Is Kidnapping in Cincinnati?